Issues

 Issue 3:

-Our third issue explores ‘Conflict/Resolution’ as the new theme.
-It has been an exciting departure from our previous two themes with a new team on board.
+Issue #3 ‘Conflict/Resolution’ is an exciting departure from our previous two themes, with a new team on board.
 Inside you will find articles, poems, interviews and illustrations on:

 Northern Ireland’s Peace walls – Nuclear Deterrents – Immigration policies – Decolonising Western Cities – Conservation in Monticello – Heritage in Nigeria – Rwandan Reconciliation – UCU strikes – Building in Bangladore – Japanese samurai tradition – Adventure playgrounds – Homelessness in London – Forensic architecture – Designing for Refugees – Revolution in Portugal – Play and more.